wesleyfongchong/website-content/post/react/react-hooks/index.md

 )
 ```

-Similarly you can tell React to only execute the side effect once (at mount time), by passing an empty array:
+Similarly, you can tell React to only execute the side effect once (at mount time), by passing an empty array:

 ```js
 useEffect(() => {